Kimneo Haokip Hangshing

 Kimneo Haokip Hangshing is an Indian politician and a member of Manipur Legislative Assembly from Saikul representing Kuki People's Alliance since March 2022.

 Personal life

-Kimneo Haokip Hangshing is the daughter of Ngamthang Haokip, former BJP MLA and Minister from Saitu and is married to David Hangshing, chairman of a militant group Kuki Revolutionary Army.
-Her political party, KPA was established by the KNO/KNA under the chairmanship of PS Haokip.
+Kimneo Haokip Hangshing is the daughter of Ngamthang Haokip, former BJP MLA and Minister from Saitu.
+She is married to David Hangshing, chairman of the militant group Kuki Revolutionary Army that has been under Suspension of Operations agreement with the Government of India since 2008.
+Her political party, Kuki People's Alliance, is allegedly associated with Kuki National Organisation.